hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_windows_virtual_machine.html.markdown

 A `http_proxy_configuration` block supports the following:

-* `http_proxy` - (Optional) The HTTP proxy server endpoint.
+* `http_proxy` - (Required) The HTTP proxy server endpoint.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

-* `https_proxy` - (Optional) The HTTPS proxy server endpoint.
+* `https_proxy` - (Required) The HTTPS proxy server endpoint.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 * `no_proxy` - (Optional) Specifies a list of endpoints that should not go through proxy.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.